pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v9-1/index.md

 We’ve introduced the `file move` command, allowing you to move files to a new location using the Microsoft Graph API.
 This is a powerful addition for those who frequently reorganize content within their SharePoint environments.

+### Limitations

+- When moving files within the same document library or drive, the command uses the Move DriveItem API, which preserves the file's version history.
+- When moving files between different document libraries or drives, the command performs a copy-and-delete operation.
+In this scenario, the version history will not be retained.

 Here’s how you can move a file:

 ```sh